ism-dme/lm-vs/documentation/structure.md

 fron one `1756` base file and the coloring of music and (our) emendations.

 The basis for these decisions are the relations between the example versions outlined in th section above.
-The *conceptual* aspects of the rendering of different example relations will be discussed in the following section, while the *encoding* and technical aspects are documented in a separate document intended for contributors.
+The *conceptual* aspects of the encoding and rendering of different example relations will be discussed in the following section, while the *encoding* and technical aspects are documented in a separate document intended for contributors.

 # Rendering Scores from Examples

+The following subsections are a draft as basis for discussion.

+### equal

+Examples with relation “equal” have the same input, including errors and emendations.
+Therefore these examples don't need to be re-encoded at all: They are in the `1756` base file, and the `1769` example simply refers to it through “basedon” in the JSON file.

+The score rendering is identical, so conceptually no separate image files have to be compiled.
+But it has to be discussed whether separate equal files should be produced with the proper file names to be used in the respective editions.^[ActuaIf this is desired it should not be done through LilyPond but by creating a file copy in the OS.]
+It has to be discussed and decided whether it is better to have redundant files, but with a proper location-name, or to use the ”original” file name at the ”wrong” place, indicating the actual relationship.
+This issue does not only affect the prefix but also differing page locations.

+### new

+New examples are completely independent from the `1756` edition.
+Any such example will have to be encoded in a *new* file within the directory of the new edition, and it will be compiled to a new image file with the new prefix.

+### removed

+Examples that are not present anymore in the later edition can simply be ignored.
+There is no need for any encoding, and the example will simply not be used in the later edition.

+### corrections